 Daemen students desiring to transfer to another institution may anticipate that credits from Daemen, as a regionally accredited institution, will generally (pending minimum grade requirements of the new institution) be acceptable to the receiving institution.
 However, students are strongly advised to contact the receiving institution to ensure not only the general acceptability of all credits but their acceptability to fulfill specific requirements in the student’s desired program of study at the new institution.

 Degrees are conferred three times each year (January 15, May – date announced annually, September 30).
 One Commencement ceremony is held in May and is open for participation by that year’s January and May graduates.
 September graduates are eligible for participation in the Commencement ceremony held in the subsequent year.
 A student will graduate, i.e., have the degree conferred, only when degree requirements are satisfied in full and all final grades are on record in the Registrar’s office.
 (Consult the academic calendar for the date when grades are due.)
 An Application for Degree form must be submitted to the Office of the Registrar by the first week of October for prospective January and May degree conferrals and by early June for September degree conferrals.
 Consult the academic calendar for the exact application due dates.
-Until the application is filed, a student will not be included on the Commencement list, will not receive any Commencement-related communications (email, U.S. mail), will neither have his/her academic record reviewed for determination of status on completion of degree requirements nor receive clearance for graduation, and will not be eligible to participate in the Commencement ceremony and related activities.
+Until the application is filed, a student will not be included on the Commencement list, will not receive any Commencement-related communications (email, U.S. mail), and will neither have his/her academic record reviewed for determination of status on completion of degree requirements nor receive clearance for graduation, and will not be eligible to participate in the Commencement ceremony and related activities.

 Diplomas will state the degree and graduation honors conferred.
 Completion of an honors degree program is also reflected on the diploma.
 Students may list their name on the Application for Degree (and the diploma) as it appears on the academic record or another preference.
 Replacement diplomas are issued upon request and for a fee.
 Consult the Registrar’s web page or the Registrar’s Office for details and fees.
 Replacement diplomas are marked as such.
-Diplomas and replacement diplomas are withheld until a student’s financial obligation to the College has been satisfied.
+Diplomas and replacement diplomas are withheld until a student’s financial obligation to the University has been satisfied.

 Pending compliance with established criteria, there are instances when prospective September graduates may “walk” in the Commencement ceremony held in May of that same year.
 Eligibility criteria and applications are available on the Registrar’s web page.